 ADHD medications and alcohol are a dangerous combination.
 Stimulant medications speed up the central nervous system by increasing levels of dopamine and norepinephrine.
 On the other hand, alcohol is a depressant on the central nervous system, which slows the body down.
 Despite opposing effects, ADHD medication and alcohol do not cancel each other out and instead compound together.

-Mixing ADHD medications and alcohol can intensify side effects and increase the risk of alcohol poisoning.
+Mixing ADHD medications, such as Adderall and alcohol can intensify side effects and increase the risk of alcohol poisoning.
 In some long-acting stimulants, such as methylphenidate, alcohol may cause the medication to be released too quickly, leading to dangerous side effects or overdose.

 Alcohol poisoning can be fatal.
 If you suspect someone is experiencing alcohol poisoning, call 911 immediately.
 Do NOT be afraid to seek help.
 If you do not have access to a phone contact Web Poison Control Services for online assistance.